 - Google Apps (now G Suite) – I’ve done the same migration and setup work using Google’s G Suite of business systems – setting up email, file sharing, and other collaboration so your business can work well across the board.

 - Basic email forwarders – A very quick and cheap mini-project, I can quite easily get you a more professional-looking email address to put on your publicity by forwarding something like email@example.com to your personal address.
 Your business cards don’t have to have firstname.lastname@example.org on them any more!

 - Almost anything else – If you had an IT department, what would you ask them to do for you?
 What is the one IT thing right now that’s slowing your business down?
 Why not ask me whether anything can be done about it?
 Maybe fixing it will save you time and make that money back over time.
 I’m very happy to give you some initial advice for no charge, so you can work on it yourself or maybe ask me to quote for doing the work for you.

 Unless you’re living nearby – that is, near where the Charente, Vienne and Deux-Sevres départements meet – all my work for you will be done remotely.
 This obviously means that there are a few things I can’t do, and you’d still need a local hardware person to help fix a broken computer or external hard drive.
-You’d be surprised how much can be done remotely though, especially as more of your work starts to involve cloud services.
+You’d be surprised how much can be done remotely though, especially as more of your work starts to involve cloud services, which is my forte.